 http://members.tripod.com/~Startag/HkSenDiff.html

-The reason why I call this piece as WEDDING PLANNERS is that
+The reason why I call this piece as WEDDING PLANNERS is that all the silly,sillier and silliest SENRYUs pertain to the theme of a wedding or a marriage between two persons.

-The idea started from a poet named Gautam Nadkarni of Mumbai, who first posted two of his witty senryus in MUSE on 20th Feb 2009.
+The idea started from a poet named Gautam Nadkarni of Mumbai, who first posted two of his witty senryus in MUSE on 20th Feb 2009.These were as under:

-1. poet’s wedding –
+1.poet’s wedding –

 she accepts her man